theostath/BCI_Identification/README.md

 In line 75 of main_programm.m you can choose a flag  = 0 if you want to apply this process in the spatial filtered data (CAR), or choose a flag = 1 if you want to apply this process in the raw EEG data.

->ConnectivityMatrix.m : Compute connectivity matrix for each subject, each epoch and each frequency band.
+>ConnectivityMatrix.m : Compute connectivity matrix for each subject, each epoch and each frequency band.    [orthogonalization.m]

 Functional Connectivity (FC) Metrics:
 1) PLV (Phase Locking Value)